-The Magazines segment faces strong competition in an ever-changing market : market consolidation, arrival of new market players, discontinuation of certain issues or less frequent publication, etc. Print medias face increasing competition from digital media and new technological platforms.
+The Magazines segment faces strong competition in an ever-changing market: market consolidation, arrival of new market players, discontinuation of certain issues or less frequent publication, etc. Print medias face increasing competition from digital media and new technological platforms.
 This competition comes mainly from major foreign players.

-With more than 3.2 million readers across all platforms for its French-language titles, TVA is the top publisher of French-language magazines in Québec and a leader in the Canadian magazine publishing industry with 9.8 million cross-platform readers.
-The showbiz and celebrity news magazine 7 Jours remains the reference in the field with 558,000 readers on all platforms per week.
+With more than 3.7 million readers across all platforms for its French-language titles, TVA is the top publisher of French-language magazines in Québec and a leader in the Canadian magazine publishing industry with more than 9.2 million cross-platform readers.
+The showbiz and celebrity news magazine 7 Jours proves to be the most popular with 529,000 readers on all platforms per week.

-Canada's lifestyle standard-setter, Canadian Living reaches 3.9 million readers on all platforms, while its French-language counterpart, Coup de pouce, is the most popular French-language print magazine among women, reaching 1.4 million cross-platform readers per month.
+Canada's lifestyle standard-setter, Canadian Living reaches more than 3.7 million readers on all platforms, while its French-language counterpart, Coup de pouce, is the most popular French-language lifestyle magazine with nearly 1.4 million cross-platform readers per month.

-ELLE Canada is the country's top fashion and beauty magazine with more than 1.7 million cross-platform readers.
-Clin d'œil is the most popular fashion and beauty French-language magazine in Québec with 662,000 cross-platform readers.
+ELLE Canada is the country's top fashion and beauty magazine with more than 1.8 million cross-platform readers.
+Clin d'œil is the most popular fashion and beauty French-language magazine in Québec with 518,000 cross-platform readers.